There is one golden rule: after every ride, always clean the whole Jet ski before packing it away.

-Open the hood, glove box and storage areas, and remove the seats and place them on a foam mat to avoid damage on the upholstery, sometimes good to sit them upright as this allows water to drain from the seat.
+Open the hood, glove box and storage areas, and remove the seats and place them on a foam mat to avoid damage on the upholstery.
+Sometimes it is good to sit them upright as this allows water to drain from the seat.

-Remove Bungs from the hull at the back of the jet ski, and If you have a bung in the storage or glove box, consider removing them completely as it is good to wash in those areas so mould/gunk does not build up.
+Remove the bungs from the hull at the back of the jet ski, and If you have a bung in the storage or glove box, consider removing them completely as it is good to wash in those areas so mould/gunk does not build up.

 - Chock the trailer wheels carefully.
 Place the jockey wheel onto a crate or bucket to lift the front of the ski allowing the hull to drain.

 - Hose the ski down from front to the rear, inside and outside.
 Ensure that water does not enter the fuel breather, air intake or coils, and electrical areas.
 No need to do this with a pressure washer as you may damage electrical components.

 - Bring out your soapy bucket and sponge and put some elbow effort into washing down the entire jet ski